Customize Consent Preferences

 Read through one of the most influential Black feminist scholars of all time, it presents a novel alternative to the dearth of research that focuses on the violence, neglect, and exclusion Black girls experience in schools, expands the scholarship on Black girls, (re)centers love in the work that educators do, and connects theoretical orientations that characterize Black girl love to practice both in and outside of classrooms.
 It will appeal to scholars, researchers, and educators working in the fields on urban education, race and ethnicity in education, gender studies, literacy, multicultural education, and diversity and equity in education.

-All About Black Girl Love in Education: Bell Hooks and Pedagogies of Love
+All About Black Girl Love in Education: bell hooks and Pedagogies of Love

 Edited by Autumn A. Griffin and Yolanda Sealey-Ruiz